TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/interactive-pause-python/2025-03-07-interactive-pause-in-multithreaded-python.md

 ---
-title: Interactive Pause in Multi-Threaded Python with Zero Additional Dependencies
+title: Interactive Pause in Multi-Threaded, Vanilla Python
 excerpt: It's like musical chairs, except SIGINT is a pause button and threads are running around!
 (And nobody gets left behind.)
 tags:
   - python